 Hayward Solar LLC will be financially responsible to decommission the Project, which will include removal of all equipment, improvements, and facilities.
-The original decommissioning plan approved by the Commission will be updated and reviewed during the 15th year of operation to account for uncertainties in future salvage values, and decommissioning costs.
-At that time, Hayward Solar LLC will enter into a surety bond agreement, create an escrow account, create a reserve fund, or provide another form of security that will ultimately fund decommissioning and site restoration costs after Project operations cease, to the extent that the salvage value does not cover decommissioning costs.
+The original decommissioning plan approved by the Commission will be updated and reviewed by a Professional Engineer licensed in the State of Minnesota every five years from the start of operation to account for uncertainties in future salvage values, and decommissioning costs.
+The method that will be used to update the Plan will be similar to the method described in Section 1.1 above, and elsewhere in this plan.

+During the 15th year of operation, Hayward Solar LLC will enter into a surety bond agreement, create an escrow account, create a reserve fund, or provide another form of security that will ultimately fund decommissioning and site restoration costs after Project operations cease, to the extent that the salvage value does not cover decommissioning costs.
 Hayward Solar LLC will decommission the Project in accordance with the conditions outlined in the PUC Site Permit.
 Hayward Solar LLC will notify the appropriate landowners and local governing bodies of the decommissioning schedule.
 Hayward Solar LLC has included an obligation to decommission the Project components in applicable real estate agreements.